Humanitarian Issues

 Online PDRM program

-Our 2024 online Participatory Disaster Risk Management (PDRM) program is running from the 26 February through to mid June 2024.
-The intended outcome of this program is to provide the knowledge & skills to enable the participant to better understand, plan and implement humanitarian initiatives across the Disaster Risk Management Cycle (DRMC).
+Our 2025 online Semester 2 Participatory Disaster Risk Management (PDRM) program is running from the 28 July through to the 17 November 2025.
+The intended outcome of this program is to provide the knowledge & skills to enable the participant to better understand, plan for and implement humanitarian initiatives across the Disaster Risk Management Cycle (DRMC).
 Ten topics overall are taught on a weekly basis.
 When accompanied by three assessment tasks, the PDRM is given Advanced Standing towards a number of Master level courses (eg Sustainable Development, Development Studies) offered by Murdoch University, Perth.

 Train Like a Champion